tammet/llmlog/exp4/README.md

     seed=1234
     max_tokens=2000

-The difference from exp3 (v3):
-* horn only
-* the specific method for producing CoT output contains also explicit proof steps
-* also single proof steps are separately described plus examples given

     details+="A true variable X is directly derivable by a statement S if and only if S consists of X and a number of negative variables not(Y), not(Z) etc, so that \n"